arathivariar/book-nook-api/README.md

 ### Database Setup

-You can use a database of your choice, following are the instructions if you use ElephantSQL.
+You can use a database of your choice, following are the instructions if you use [ElephantSQL](https://customer.elephantsql.com/login)

 1. Log in to your account
 2. Click Create New Instance